jackSeigerman/CS-Notes/README.md

 # CS-Notes
 a collection of notes for Rhodes Computer Science classes in markdown.

-feel free to fork this with your own notes if you have some from the classes listed in white down below.
+feel free to merge request this with your own notes if you have some from the classes listed in white down below.

 ![Rhodes CS Major Tree ](/assets/RhodesCSMajor.png)